|

 I won't wax rhapsodic about rural living -- better writers than I have done that, and it's all true.

-Because of the low population density, personal cars are utterly essential: there are virtually no taxi services,
+But there are also drawbacks to low population density.
+Personal cars are essential: there are virtually no taxi services,

 nor Ubers, nor Lyfts, nor scheduled bus routes or